 As we neared Baton Rouge in the early evening, it was a strange juxtaposition of a contemporary skyline with an Antebellum mood.
 A light drizzle curtailed our plans to walk the river’s wide promenade.

 Natchez, Mississippi, our third stop, began with a city motor coach tour that wound through the tree-lined thoroughfares and riverfront drives.

 Downtown Natchez was built by French colonists in 1716.
 Definitely worth a walk-through just to dodge overhanging pink bougainvillea, stop for an iced tea and explore the small clothing boutiques and miscellaneous shops.
-Or like me, buy another cook book.
+Or like me, buy another cookbook.

-Civil War battlefields, monuments and memorials seemed to dominate the day’s theme in Vicksburg.
+Civil War battlefields, monuments and memorials dominated the day’s theme in Vicksburg.
 Once we reached the National Military Park entrance, a park guide narrated the scenes and explained what happened where and why.

-We stopped to view the S.S.Cairo, an iron clad gunboat sunk in 1862, discovered and pulled out of the nearby Yazoo river in 1956.
-Who knew?
+We stopped to view the U.S.S.Cairo, an iron clad gunboat sunk in battle in 1862.
+The antique gunboat was discovered in the nearby Yazoo river in 1956, buried in silt and mud.

 There was time back at the dock to explore the beautiful Yazoo and Mississippi R.R.
 Station building, now the Old Depot Museum.